Placements in Secure Accommodation

 A young person may not be placed, and if placed may not be kept in secure accommodation unless it appears that:

-1. If s/he absconds, s/he is likely to suffer significant harm;
+- If they abscond, they are likely to suffer significant harm;

 or

-2. If kept in any other accommodation is likely to injure her/himself or other person's;
+- If kept in any other accommodation is likely to injure themselves or other person's;

 The Children (Secure Accommodation) Regulations 1991 modify the above requirements slightly in respect of children and young people who are looked after and are either: